Is Jeff Koons’ Art Pornography? (18+)

-Jeff Koons has been controversial from the very beginning of his career, which began around 1979.
-Having experimented with inflatable bunnies, sculptures of cheesy angels and a lot of pink, he challenged us and our pre-conceptions of art and kitsch, of what is acceptable and what is simply tasteless.
-In 1989 he crossed a yet another line by producing a series of very sexual posters and sculptures, making us question whether…
+Jeff Koons has been controversial from the very beginning of his career, which began in around 1979.
+Having experimented with inflatable bunnies, sculptures of cheesy angels, and a lot of pinks, he challenges us and our preconceptions of art and kitsch, testing what is acceptable and what is simply tasteless.
+In 1989, he crossed yet another line by producing a series of very sexual posters and sculptures, making us question whether his art is pornography.

-Koons produced not only posters but also a series of glass sculptures depicting him and Ilona in various sexual poses.
-Doesn’t it remind you of the erotic Japanese prints we wrote about?
-Want to give them a closer look?
-Visit Koon’s website.
+Koons produced not only posters but also a series of glass sculptures depicting him and Staller in various sexual poses.
+Doesn’t it remind you of the erotic Japanese ukiyo-e prints?
+There is much more explicit content that we decided not to publish here, but if you want to give them a closer look – visit Koon’s website.

-The story of their marriage does not have a happy, post-modern end.
+The story of their marriage does not have a happy, postmodern ending.
 Koons expected Cicciolina to stop working in her industry after the marriage, but she didn’t want to.
-The couple split up and began a strenuous fight for the rights of custody to their son.
-Cicciolina won and moved with the boy to Italy where she kept on working.
+The couple split up and began a strenuous fight for the custody rights of their son.
+Cicciolina won and moved to Italy with her son, where she continued to work.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.